-Reta Jo Lewis is President Biden’s nominee to serve as the President and Chairwoman of the Export-Import Bank of the United States.
+Reta Jo Lewis serves as the President and Chairwoman of the Export-Import Bank of the United States.

 Previously, Ms. Lewis served as the special representative for global intergovernmental affairs at the U.S. State Department during the Obama Administration and special assistant to the president for political affairs during the Clinton administration.
 Reta Jo Lewis is currently a Senior Fellow and Director of Congressional Affairs with the German Marshall Fund of the United States.